ksmks0921/Assessment-Innosripta-Full/README.md

 4. Visit:

-    Visit http://127.0.0.1:8000 in your browser to access the Laravel application.
+    Visit http://127.0.0.1:8000 in your browser to access the Laravel pplication.
+    Visit http://127.0.0.1:5173 in your browser to access the React application.

 ## Additional Information